Academic Catalog 2024-2025

 This course provides students hands-on experience with design thinking: a compromise between analytical and intuitive thinking, enabling the balance between originality and mastery of business ventures.
 Students will learn and implement the business knowledge funnel, a cyclic process for exploring new ideas and markets, understanding them well enough to compete, and simplifying a way of doing business to the point of mastering efficiencies.

-ENPR 342 - Entrepreneurial Marketing I, 3 credits.
+ENPR 342 - Entrepreneurial Storytelling, 3 credits.

 This course will focus on developing storytelling skills to tell a story that motivates the listener to engage in a relationship with an idea.
 The course objective is to develop a skillset to advocate and move forward entrepreneurial ideas.
 This course will cover the fundamental aspects of entrepreneurial marketing.

-ENPR 442 - Entrepreneurial Marketing II, 3 credits.
+ENPR 442 - Customer Attraction, 3 credits.

 This course will move beyond traditional marketing concepts of outbound marketing to inbound marketing techniques that follow customers through their journey by attracting and engaging people to grow a business that provides value and builds trust.